What is Human Capital Management (HCM)? Meaning & Importance

 What is the Importance of Human Capital Management (HCM)?

 Human Capital Management (HCM) focuses on valuing and investing in people, the driving force behind any successful organization.
-It’s more than just HR by focusing on developing skills, boost motivation, and create a supportive workplace where employees and the business grow together.
+It’s more than just HR by focusing on developing skills, boosting motivation, and creating a supportive workplace where employees and the business grow together.

 Optimized Hiring Process